regtracks/regtracks/spec.md

 ### 8.4

 `replace` must parse the string according to the schema and return the string with matches, if any, replaced by a user-specified replacement string.

+### 8.4.1

+`replace` should allow collections to be specified by their identifier in the replacement string using the syntax `$(name)`, where `name` is the identifier of the collected string to be subsituted for that position.
+In the event that the collection ident `name` does not exist, it should be ignored and treated as plain text.

 ### 8.5